 Backpacking in Darwin is one of the most unique experiences you can have while visiting Australia.
 This is where the parties are raucous, the state is laissez-faire, and the Outback is omnipresent; things are just different in Darwin.

 I spent some time in Darwin and the Northern Territory at the tail-end of my Australian working holiday.
 It was one of the highlights of my trip to Australia and I would return in a heartbeat.
 Very few places in the country offer such a visceral, raw, and uncut Australian experience as Darwin.

 But let’s not forget that this is Strayla and things get expensive real quick!
 Darwin can be expensive for travelers and none of the region’s top attractions – eating, drinking, trips to the Outback, etc – are particularly easy on a backpacker’s wallet.

 If you’re going to be backpacking around Darwin, you’re going to have to be a smart broke backpacker and equipped with the right sort of tools…

 …Like this budget travel guide to Darwin!
 In this guide we cover free things to do in Darwin and how to budget for your trip; you’ll be more than prepared to go backpacking in Darwin on a budget.

-The cost of travel in Darwin is slightly above average compared to the rest of Australia.
+The cost of backpacking Darwin is slightly above average compared to backpacking the rest of Australia.
 It’s not as cheap as Queensland or Adelaide but it’s definitely more affordable than Sydney or Melbourne.
 With ardent backpacker habits, you can definitely backpack Darwin on the cheap!